Extrapolation: In the complex plane

-Fast

-The extrapolated data often convolute to a kernel function.
-After data is extrapolated, the size of data is increased N times, here N is approximately 2–3.
-If this data needs to be convoluted to a known kernel function, the numerical calculations will increase Nlog(N) times even with fast Fourier transform (FFT).
-There exists an algorithm, it analytically calculates the contribution from the part of the extrapolated data.
-The calculation time can be omitted compared with the original convolution calculation.
-Hence with this algorithm the calculations of a convolution using the extrapolated data is nearly not increased.
-This is referred as the fast extrapolation.
-The fast extrapolation has been applied to CT image reconstruction.

 Extrapolation arguments

 Extrapolation arguments are informal and unquantified arguments which assert that something is probably true beyond the range of values for which it is known to be true.
 For example, we believe in the reality of what we see through magnifying glasses because it agrees with what we see with the naked eye but extends beyond it; we believe in what we see through light microscopes because it agrees with what we see through magnifying glasses but extends beyond it; and similarly for electron microscopes.
 Such arguments are widely used in biology in extrapolating from animal studies to humans and from pilot studies to a broader population.

 Like slippery slope arguments, extrapolation arguments may be strong or weak depending on such factors as how far the extrapolation goes beyond the known range.